Q. Which DIMMs does your FS2336 DDR Analysis Probe support?

 A. The FS2336 supports registered and non-registered DIMMS.
 Both x4 and x8 SDRAMS are supported.
 The probe fits in a standard 184-pin DIMM socket.

-Q. How does the Agilent logic analyzer connect to the FS2336 DDR Analysis Probe?
+Q. How does the Keysight logic analyzer connect to the FS2336 DDR Analysis Probe?

 Q. Why does the FS2336 take four logic analyzer cards when it only requires four termination adapters?

 A. The FS2336 requires up to four logic analyzer cards depending on whether protocol analysis (double probed) or timing analysis is being used, and the type of logic analyzer card being used.
 A fifth card may be required if all signals must be observed simultaneously.
 The customer will need 4 cards/8 pod pairs/16 pods and 4 - E5378 or 4 - FS1026 termination adapters:

 *2 cards/4 pod pairs/8 pods are needed for the data and command bus

 *1 card/2 pod pairs consumed by the new internal double probing system (multiplexing) for data bus only